Iaguilaror/oriGen-wgs001-scripts/README.md

 ├── vcf2pcp/         # ADMIXTURE and Principal Component Analysis
 ├── vep-extended/    # Variant Effect Annotation
-├── viral-detection  # Analysis of viral hits in NGS data └── README.md        # This file
+├── viral-detection  # Analysis of viral hits in NGS data ├── files_for_projection_ADMXandPCA # Variant list, ADMIXTURE P files, and PCA weights to project your samples └── README.md        # This file
 ```